mikemusni/govTech-Exam/README.md

 ```
 * Run the command `docker network ls`, and you should have an additional network ID called `giv-sg`

-## Step 4: Create and Start All Docker Containers for Each Folder
+## Step 4: Run All Docker Containers for Each Folder
 Note: Postgres must be executed first before everything else; otherwise, the other containers will not be created.\
 <br>
 /postgres: